vivshaw/zettel/pages/The Effective Manager.md

 		- **go over quality and deadline standards.**
 		- **nail down reporting standards.**
 		- **ask for skill/resource needs.** "What do you need from me?"
-	- what if a direct keeps saying "no" to delegation? well... they _can_ say no, that's intentional. you need to be willing to honor that if you're building trust and not leaning on role power.
+	- what if a direct keeps saying "no" to delegation? well... they _can_ say no, that's intentional. you need to be willing to honour that if you're building trust and not leaning on role power.
 		- after two or more "no"s in a row, reexamine your assumptions. are they overloaded? what's the behavior and tone you observe like? how's attendance. saying "no" is fine, but a general deterioration in the relationship is _not_ fine.
 		- after three, you should have a different conversation. refusing any particular delegation is A-OK, but a general refusal to handle new or different work isn't. organizations grow and change, and the employees need to adapt. talk about how to become a team player, and why they aren't yet.
 - **14: Delegating to Remote Directs** #delegation